Clicky

 Is there any help to get a mobility scooter?

-Depending on which province or state you live, different governments offer different levels of help to finance a mobility scooter.
+Depending on which province or state you live, different governments offer different levels of help to finance a scooter.
 In Ontario, for example, qualifying individuals may obtain funding through the ADP Program (Assistive Devices Program) of Ontario.
-After being assessed by an Occupational Therapist or Physiotherapist and deemed eligible, ADP will cover 75% of $2395 of the value of a mobility scooter.
-Other provinces have different eligibility requirements.

 Some individuals may also secure funding through organizations like Veterans Affairs Canada, Easter Seals Canada, and Muscular Dystrophy Canada.
-Beyond obtaining help from the government or organizations, if you have access to private health insurance, you may contact them to inquire about coverage for a mobility scooter.
+Obtaining help from the government or organizations is one way to go.
+If you have access to private health insurance, you may contact them to inquire about coverage for a mobility scooter.

 What is the best lightweight foldable mobility scooter?

-The best lightweight foldable mobility scooter in the market in 2023 is the i-Go Folding Mobility Scooter by Pride Mobility.
+The best lightweight foldable scooter in the market in 2023 are the i-Go Folding Mobility Scooter by Pride Mobility and the Golden Buzzaround CarryOn.
 The i-Go can easily fold and disassemble into two light-weight pieces- each weighing approximately 32 lbs each.
 Perfect for air travel, and cruise ship use, the i-Go comes in 4 exciting colours and its lithium batteries feature a generous 15 km (9.3 mile) range per charge.